Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: Numerical Simulations and Experiments

 \subsection{Synthetic OD Example with Radar Measurements}

-A numberical example similiar to the one presented in~\cite{yun2022kernel} was simulated, in which a RSO in LEO is observed by a ground station at the Earth's north pole.
-The only difference is the measurements were generated according to the elevation threshlod instead of randomly choosing the observational time window.
-The initial orbital state at $\SI{0}{\hour} \SI{0}{\minute} \SI{0}{\second}$ of January 4, 2010 is given in the ECI coordinate system as below:
+A numberical example similar to the one presented in~\cite{yun2022kernel} was simulated, in which a RSO in LEO is observed by a ground station at the Earth's north pole.
+The only difference is the measurements were generated according to the elevation threshold instead of randomly choosing the observational time window.
+The initial orbital state at \SI{0}{\hour} \SI{0}{\minute} \SI{0}{\second} of January 4, 2010 is given in the ECI coordinate system as below:

 with the units of $\si{\meter}$ and $\si{\meter\per\second}$ for position and velocity components, respectively.
-A non-Gaussian Pearson Type IV distribution is considered for the initial state.
-Its covariance matrix is given as: {
+A non-Gaussian Pearson Type IV distribution was considered for the initial state.
+Its covariance matrix is given as:

-} The initial skewness and kurtosis are set as -1.6 and 10.0, respectively, for all state variables.
+The initial skewness and kurtosis were set as -1.6 and 10.0, respectively, for all state variables.

 As regards the orbital dynamics models for the ground truth, a $40 \times 40$ Earth gravitational potential field was considered using the GGM03S model~\cite{tapley2007ggm03}, together with third-body attractions by Sun and Moon.
 No surface forces were considered.
 These orbital dynamics models were used to generate synthetic measurements at an interval of \SI{30}{\second}.
 The ground truth of the trajectory is shown in Fig.~\ref{fig:true_traj}.